momentohq/client-sdk-go/examples/compression-zstd/README.md

 # Compression Middleware Example

-This example shows you how to enable gzip compression middleware on scalar read and write requests.
+This example shows you how to enable zstd compression middleware on scalar read and write requests.

 To run the example: